Pennsylvania Court Records

 What to Expect in Pennsylvania Traffic Court

-While most traffic court proceedings are unique to each court, offenders are generally required to post collateral subsequent to making their plea.
-The collateral must be the equivalent cost of the ticket as well as any additional charges.
+While most traffic court proceedings are unique to each court, offenders are generally required to post collateral after making their plea.
+The collateral must be the equivalent cost of the ticket, as well as any additional charges.
 If acquitted, this amount will be refunded to the alleged offender, and all charges will be dropped.
 However, if the court reaches a guilty verdict, the judge may include (along with any already stated fines) license suspension, driving record points, additional fines, or jail time.
 To this end, offenders are advised only to contest a ticket when there is sufficient legal proof to exonerate them or if paying the ticket is more detrimental than beneficial.
-Additional information regarding the process may be found on the UJSP webportal.
+Additional information regarding the process may be found on the UJSP web portal.

 How to Prepare For Traffic Court

-Motorists are advised to carefully read the citation they receive, noting the date, time, and location of the specified court appearance.
-They may then proceed to research the specific traffic law they've allegedly violated in Pennsylvania and familiarize themselves with the penalties and potential consequences.
+Motorists are advised to read the citation they receive carefully, noting the specific court appearance date, time, and location.
+They may then research the specific traffic law they've allegedly violated in Pennsylvania and familiarize themselves with the penalties and potential consequences.

-To improve your chances in traffic court, any evidence that supports your case, such as photos, witness statements, or documents.
+To improve your chances in traffic court, gather evidence supporting your case, such as photos, witness statements, or documents.
 For example, if you were issued a speeding ticket, gather evidence that might contradict the officer's claim, like traffic signs indicating a different speed limit or maintenance records for the speed detection equipment.

 Where to Find Pennsylvania Traffic Court Records

 The administrator of the presiding court generally manages Pennsylvania traffic court records.
-However, the UJS of the state provides a public access online option to access traffic court case information of all courts.
+However, the state's UJS provides a public online option to access traffic court case information for all courts.

-Alternatively, requestors may opt to access traffic court records online using the Public Web Docket Tool of the Magisterial District Courts.
-To use the tool, the requesting party will be required to furnish the search engine with information regarding the case such as the docket number of the file, the county and court office where the case was filed/heard.
+Alternatively, requestors may access traffic court records online using the Public Web Docket Tool of the Magisterial District Courts.
+To use the tool, the requesting party must furnish the search engine with information regarding the case, such as the docket number of the file and the county and court office where the case was filed/heard.

 How Do I Find My Traffic Citation History?